 In other situations, limitless freedom across a property can be anything but liberating.
 Few places anywhere have features and elements as relentlessly homogenous–and perfectly suited to golf–as the Sand Hills site.
 Just because the proposed landscape is vast, if it possesses broken sections and a variety of settings and landforms, finding and building a united, thematic 18 holes can be confounding; there aren’t many possible missteps in running holes through a preordained housing project, but on a great site options can overwhelm the potential.
 With great freedom comes even greater expectations, and a greater chance to misfire.

-Still, it’s a hell of a problem to have, and Coore and Crenshaw can count themselves among the very few working designers who even know the frustration.
+Still, it’s a hell of a problem to have, and Coore and Crenshaw (note: designer Keith Rhebb helped with the shaping of the course) can count themselves among the very few working designers who even know the frustration.
 At Bandon Trails, the challenge was to craft a seamless routing through upper dunesland, lush meadows and mountainous conifer forest.
 Each microenvironment is individually some of the most stunning golf land imaginible, but creating a page-turner using all three together would constitute one of the highest achievements for an architect.

 Colorado Golf Club, in the arid badlands southeast of Denver near Parker, is a similar case.
 Again, Coore and Crenshaw faced an enormous, interesting property and freedom to roam.
 But like Bandon Trails, it was divided into three distinct sections: an elevated upper ridge; steep, lightly wooded transition zones; and lower prairie cut with arroyos and ravines.